The Happy Accident Invention of the NanoNet™ Platform for Water Treatment.

 The Happy Accident Invention of the NanoNet™ platform founded in 2016, CarboNet was born out of founder Michael Carlson’s desire to have a life-changing impact on the world.
 During the course of his PhD work in Biochemistry, Mike quickly realized that the tenured professor route was not in his DNA.
 He wanted to chart another path.

-Around the time of Mike’s proverbial awakening, BP’s devastating Deepwater Horizon offshore oil spill sent 4.9 million barrels of oil into the Gulf of Mexico.
+Around the time of Mike’s proverbial awakening, there were many offshore oil spills that sent millions of barrels of oil into the ocean.

 Dispersants, a type of detergent, were used to remediate the massive oil slicks that emerged at the water’s surface.
 However, this treatment approach caused far more damage than good.
 The dispersants were so effective at breaking down the oil that it could not be collected and removed.
 Rather, the emulsified oil sunk deep into the water column, poisoning aquatic life well below the surface.